Code Generation with Super Scaffolding

 In addition to a name, a project can have a description.

-Then, use the crud-field scaffolder to add it throughout the application:
+Use the field scaffolder to add it throughout the application:

 rake db:migrate

-As you can see, when we're using crud-field, we don't need to supply the chain of ownership back to Team.
+As you can see, when we're using field, we don't need to supply the chain of ownership back to Team.

 If you want to scaffold a new field to use for read-only purposes, add the following option to omit the field from the form and all other files that apply: